 Multiple parties may share legal responsibility after a FedEx truck accident:

-• Truck and Parts Manufacturers: If a defect in the truck or any of its parts contributed to the accident, the manufacturer could be brought into the case.
+- Truck and Parts Manufacturers: If a defect in the truck or any of its parts contributed to the accident, the manufacturer may be held liable in the case.

 Identifying all liable parties is essential to ensure maximum compensation.
 A thorough investigation involving accident reconstruction, black box data, and trucking logs is necessary.